sarahliz24/SMARA-Cancer-Support/README.md

 ### Browser Compatability Testing

-The site was tested on the following broswers to ensure intended functionality:
+The site was successfully tested (i.e. no issues identified) on the following broswers to ensure intended functionality:

 * Mozilla Firefox Version 109.0 (64-bit)
 * Google Chrome Version 109.0.5414.120 (Official Build) (64-bit)
 * Microsoft Edge Version 109.0.1518.70 (Official build) (64-bit)

- noted that Monsterrat does not work on ??, however Arial was a suitable secondary font

 ### Device Testing

-Manual testing was performed using the following devices:
+Manual testing was performed successfully (i.e. no issues identified) using the following devices:

 * Huawei P20
+* Samsung Galaxy S22 Ultra
 * Microsoft Surface Pro 7
-* Samsung Galazy S22 Ultra
-* Intel Nitro ...
+* Acer desktop with HP 24 inch HD monitor
-* Alice's laptop...
+* HP Notepad

 ?findings?

 ### Manual Testing

 The following features were manually tested on all mentioned browsers and devices, and found to be functioning as expected in each test case:

-All pages

 * Navigation section
     * Clicking each navigation link takes user to the expected page